themindfulcoder/homebase/content/post/git-submodules.md

 # How do I correctly clone the superproject?

-There are a few steps that are required on your part before you can utilise the superproject repository as desired.
+There are a few steps that are required on your part before you can utilise the superproject repository as desired:

 Clone the repository to your local machine and change into the directory.